-To help you in your search for the perfect type, we’ve handpicked a selection of the best free fonts available to download in 2020.
+To help you find the perfect type for your web design, we’ve handpicked a selection of the best free fonts available to download in 2022.
 This list is full of high-quality serif, sans serif and display fonts for all of your design needs:

 Restora: Old style serif

 Restora is a serif type family created by Nasir Udin.
 It includes 16 fonts, two of which are free - Restora Extra Light and Restora Thin Italic.